 Ana is home and reunited with her family.
 They are working through recovering financially and emotionally from the trauma of separation.

 THE CHAOS BEHIND DONALD TRUMP’S POLICY OF FAMILY SEPARATION AT THE BORDER

 CBS Sixty Minutes / Nov.
 25, 2018

 Please note that this family’s story was previously posted using different names.
 Given this family’s continued fear of persecution their names have been changed.
 As one of the first families MSC helped to reunite, Gabriel and his now four year old son, Aden hold a special place in our hearts.
-Fredy is a kind and thoughtful man who adores his son.
-Fredy, his wife, and son left their home country in May and made the dangerous journey to the US looking for refuge.
+Gabriel is a kind and thoughtful man who adores his son.
+Gabriel, his wife Paola, and son left their home country in May and made the dangerous journey to the US looking for refuge.
 They arrived at the border, but they were detained and separated.
 The little boy was taken away with no explanation and flown, alone, across the country to Michigan.
 He was recently reunited with his father but remains separated from his mother.